adrybakov/wulfric/docs/source/user-guide/usage/crystal.rst

 *   :py:func:`wulfric.crystal.shift_atoms`

-    Shifts al atoms at once in a special way.
+    Shifts all atoms at once in a special way.

     .. doctest::